johan--/song-a-day-angular/app/bower_components/ngInfiniteScroll/README.md

 Testing
 -------

-ngInfiniteScroll uses Testacular for its unit tests.
-Note that you will need [PhantomJS](http://phantomjs.org/) on your path, and the `grunt-cli` npm package installed globally if you wish to use grunt (`npm install -g grunt-cli`).
+ngInfiniteScroll uses Protractor for testing.
+Note that you will need to have Chrome browser, and the `grunt-cli` npm package installed globally if you wish to use grunt (`npm install -g grunt-cli`).
 Then, install the dependencies with `npm install`.

- * `grunt test` - continually watch for changes and run tests in PhantomJS and Chrome
+* `grunt test:protractor-local` - run tests

- * `npm test` - run tests once in PhantomJS only
+Thank you very much @pomerantsev for your work on these Protractor tests.